 (Gen. 12).
-This is the land now known as Israel, named after Abraham's grandson, whose descendants are the Jewish people.
-The land is often referred to as the Promised Land because of G-d's repeated promise (Gen. 12:7, 13:15, 15:18, 17:8) to give the land to the descendants of Abraham.
 How does Israel's parliament work?
 Its 120 seats -- up for grabs in the March 17 election -- are split up between the various political parties running in the election.

 The most important seat is that of the Prime Minister, but for all of the position's prestige, the Prime Minister depends entirely on the support of the remaining Knesset members.
 This reliance is a consequence of how Israelis vote.
+They do not vote for a particular politician, but for a political party, and the leader of that party has a chance to become the next Prime Minister.
+Even the most successful party will not bring in enough votes to win a majority of the Knesset seats.
 Israel's Political System.
 Authors: Eben Kaplan, and Caroline Friedman Updated: February 11, 2009 This publication is now archived.

 Israel’s politics have long been a kaleidoscope of parties split along ideological, ethnic and religious lines.
 Yet the latest opinion polls suggest that a parliamentary election on March 17th may leave the Knesset as fractured as ever.
 Eleven parties are likely to gain seats.
 Even a grand coalition of the rivals Likud and Zionist Union, the two largest factions, would be unable to secure a majority.
+How did Israeli politics become so tangled?
+Parties have splintered, merged and changed names since the birth of the Jewish state.
+Israeli political parties often revolve around charismatic figures.
+This is aggravated by the electoral system.
+That said, some rightists have moved leftward, embracing the idea that Israel cannot forever hold on to a growing and restive Palestinian population.
 Israel country profile.
 A densely-populated country on the eastern shore of the Mediterranean Sea, Israel is the only state in the world with a majority Jewish population.